sodium-friends/docs/docs/keyboxencryption.md

 ``` js
 var bool = sodium.crypto_box_open_easy(message, ciphertext, nonce, publicKey, secretKey)
 ```
-Decrypt a message encoded with the easy method.
+Decrypts a message encoded with the easy method.
 * `message` should be a `buffer` of length `ciphertext.length - crypto_box_MACBYTES`
 * `ciphertext` should be a `buffer` of length at least `crypto_box_MACBYTES`
 * `nonce` should be a `buffer` of length `crypto_box_NONCEBYTES`